 I was previously based in Vietnam for a few years indulging in the easy-going life South East Asia had to offer.
 Over the years, my curiosity for North Korea was slowly building up from all the news headlines and stories that would subtly grab my attention.
 The thought of travelling to the DPRK crept into my mind which I then found myself thrilled to have the opportunity to travel to a country so little tourists confronted.

-I made my first trip to North Korea with YPT back in 2012, Troy as my guide.
+I made my first trip to North Korea with YPT back in 2012.
 I had no idea what to expect but what I experienced on tour changed my perception I had of the locals and the culture.
-In 2013 I relocated to North East China and started working for YPT – pioneering tour itineraries, building relationships, and supporting charity work for North Korea.
+In 2013 I relocated to Northeast China and started working for YPT – pioneering tours, building relationships, and supporting charity work for North Korea.
 I find it exhilarating guiding YPT groups and having a unique time with our customers which I consider myself incredibly lucky to meet from all around the world.

 Nicolas Platt – 22 – CANADA

-Having the opportunity to work for YPT, a company at the forefront of tourism in North Korea is an absolute dream come true.
-I look forward to showing our customers a different side of the DPRK then they are used hearing and providing them with similarly fantastic life-changing experiences that I experienced on my first trip to the country.
+Having the opportunity to work for YPT, a company at the forefront of tourism in North Korea and other daring destinations is an incredible adventure.
+I look forward to showing our customers a different side of North Korea by providing them with a similarly fantastic life-changing experiences that I went through on my first trip.
 In addition to this, I am also looking forward to continuing to build on the excellent relationships, and legacy YPT has established within North Korea.
-I look forward to meeting you on tour and showing you around a rapidly changing Pyongyang and beyond!

 Michelle Liang – 29 – CHINA